Jimmy Buffett's Margaritaville: Retail outlets

 As of February 2020, United States retail store locations are in Key West; New Orleans; Orlando; Las Vegas; Myrtle Beach; Glendale (state not listed); Panama City Beach, Florida; Mohegan Sun; Honolulu; Pensacola Beach; Nashville; and Chicago.
-The newest concept, a "Landshark Surfshack Retail Shop" opened May 17, 2011 at the Myrtle Beach SkyWheel attraction.
-Mexico's retail locations are in Cancun and Cozumel.
+The newest concept, a "Landshark Surfshack Retail Shop", opened May 17, 2011, at the Myrtle Beach SkyWheel attraction.
+Mexico's retail locations are in Cancún and Cozumel.
 Canada's retail location is in Niagara Falls, Ontario.
 Caribbean retail locations in the British West Indies are in Montego Bay (including two "Air Margaritaville" locations at Sangster International Airport), Negril and Ocho Rios on the island of Jamaica; Grand Turk in the Turks and Caicos Islands; and George Town, Grand Cayman in the Cayman Islands.

 Vacation Clubs

-Nested in the Caribbean, specifically St. Thomas, Virgin Islands, and Rio Grande, Puerto Rico, are vacation clubs operated by Margaritaville.
+In St. Thomas, Virgin Islands, and Rio Grande, Puerto Rico, are vacation clubs operated by Margaritaville.

 Hotels

 On June 28, 2010, the Margaritaville Beach Hotel (pictured to the right) opened on Pensacola Beach.
-The former site of a Holiday Inn, destroyed by Hurricane Ivan on September 16, 2004, Margaritaville Hotel sits on over 800 feet of gulf-front property.
+The former site of a Holiday Inn, destroyed by Hurricane Ivan on September 16, 2004, Margaritaville Hotel is on over 800 feet of gulf-front property.
 An additional 800 feet overlooks the bay.
-The beachfront hotel features 'barefoot elegance' with 162 guest rooms, including 24 Corner King Executive rooms with wrap-around balconies.
+The beachfront hotel features 'barefoot elegance' with 162 guest rooms, including 24 corner rooms with wrap-around balconies.

-Future phased-plans include an adjacent free-standing Margaritaville Cafe restaurant and a bayside waterpark.
+Future phased plans include an adjacent free-standing Margaritaville Cafe restaurant and a bayside waterpark.

 Plans for a second and third Margaritaville Beach Hotel were announced in 2010.
 The second, still in the planning stages, would be located in Myrtle Beach.

 The 349-room Margaritaville Hollywood Beach Resort opened in 2015 in Hollywood, Florida.

+In Early 2016, Margaritaville Resort Biloxi in South Mississippi opened.
+The building was the Casino Magic, which Hurricane Katrina destroyed.
+Margaritaville Biloxi has a 55,000 sq. ft. arcade with over 200 games for kids and adults.
+Along with 271 hotel rooms, Margaritaville in Biloxi has a 450-foot lazy river, lounge pool, water slides, water ropes course, and a swimup bar.

-The Margaritaville Island Hotel opened in Pigeon Forge, Tennessee in 2015 followed by Margaritaville Island Inn in 2017.
-The Margaritaville Resort opened in Gatlinburg, Tennessee in 2018.
+The Margaritaville Island Hotel opened in Pigeon Forge, Tennessee in 2015, followed by the Margaritaville Island Inn in 2017.
+The Margaritaville Resort opened in Gatlinburg, Tennessee, in 2018.